Gingersnap Cookies features chewy centers, crisp edges, and a delicious blend of holiday spices.

 Instructions

-• OPTIONAL COATING: Stir the white sugar and coarse sugar crystals together in a small bowl (optional, but gives the cookie a nice crunchy exterior and extra flavor!).
+• Stir 1/4 cup granulated sugar and 1/4 cup coarse sugar crystals together in a small bowl.
 Alternatively, just add 1/2 cup white granulated sugar to a bowl.
 Set aside.

-• WET INGREDIENTS: Melt the butter in a microwave-safe bowl.
+• Melt butter in a microwave-safe bowl.
 Let butter stand at room temperature for 5 minutes to cool back down.
 If the butter is hot, it will melt the sugars and cause greasy cookies.
 Use a spatula to scrape every bit of butter into a large bowl.
-Add in the white and brown sugar and stir with a wooden spoon until smooth and incorporated.
+Add in both sugars and stir with a wooden spoon until smooth and incorporated.
 Add in both eggs and vanilla extract.
 Stir until just combined and smooth.
 Add in the molasses and stir until combined.

-• DRY INGREDIENTS: Add in the baking soda, baking powder, salt, cinnamon, ginger, cloves, and nutmeg on top of the wet ingredients; mix to combine.
-Add the flour (See Note 1) on top.
+• Add in the baking soda, baking powder, salt, cinnamon, ginger, cloves, and nutmeg on top of the wet ingredients; mix to combine.
+Add the flour (see note 1) on top.
 Mix until just combined taking care not to overmix the dough.
 Cover the dough tightly and chill for 30 minutes.

-• ROLL COOKIE DOUGH BALLS: Roll tall cylinders of dough.
+• Roll tall cylindrical balls of dough.
 Each ball should be a full 2 tablespoons of dough (40 grams if you have a food scale).
-Roll the balls of dough generously into the white sugar/white sparkling sugar mixture.
+Roll the balls of dough generously in the sugar mixture.
 Cover and refrigerate the balls of dough for an additional 45 minutes.

 Video